rexthompson/DATA-512-Final-Project/README.md

 #### Data Cleaning

-I wrote two function in R to perform the Blockface data cleaning.
-These functions can be found in [`cleanBlockface.R`](./code/cleanBlockface.R).
+I wrote a function in R which performs following basic data cleaning steps on the Blockface data:

-This function performs the following basic steps:

 * Converts all times to HH:MM
 * Converts all dates to YYYY-MM-DD